 About this keema recipe

-- Keema curry is a very popular dish in India and Pakistan.
+- Keema curry is a very popular dish in Indian and Pakistani food joints.
 In India, it is a part of Hyderabadi & Mughlai cuisine.
 Popularly known as keema gosht too.
 Gosht is an Urdu term meaning meat especially indicates red meat (because of having pink coloured flesh) like lamb or goat meat or beef.

 - As keema is prepared from boneless meat, seems does not take long hours to cook.
 But to make the mince perfectly soft and juicy requires a little bit more cooking time than expected especially if cooked in a pan.
-Though this long-time factor is only applicable for mutton or beef mince, not for chicken mince.
-However, pressure cooking is one of the easiest and quickest methods to make the mince soft and juicy as I showed in this recipe.
+However, this long-time factor is only applicable for mutton or beef mince, not for chicken mince.
+However, pressure cooking is the easiest and quickest one pot cooking method to make the mince soft and juicy in less time as I showed in this recipe.
 Though before cooking if we soak the keema in lukewarm water for 10 minutes, which helps in quick cooking.

 - Except for minced meat, simple yet easily available kitchen spices are the other ingredients required for this recipe.
 Check the ingredients list, basically, those spices are used, those are easily available in every Indian kitchen.
 So in that sense, it is easy to make at home too.

 - Generally, it is almost the same masalas we use in making other Indian mutton curry recipes.
 Except for a few special spices which make it different from others.

 - To make it delicious, keema needs to roast in oil along with its flavourful spices until the raw smell of mutton is removed.
-As for how long the mince will be cooked in masala, the intense flavor of masala will be perfectly infused into the meat and make it more flavourful as well as delicious.
+As for how long the mince will be cooked in masala, release juices, the intense flavor of masala will be perfectly infused into the meat and make it more flavourful as well as delicious.
 This roasting method is called bhuna(in India, Pakistan, and Bangladesh) and due to this method, this recipe is also known as keema bhuna too.